 This forces bloggers to post single-idea posts of one or two paragraphs if a discussion is expected.
 Either depth of writing or specificity of comments are sacrificed.

 A Wordpress plugin called CommentPress from the Institute for the Future of the Book promises to free thoughtful blogging from those restraints, and to reintroduce the paragraph as a unit of thought to writing and digital publishing.
-CommentPress places a comment bubble next to each paragraph and allows readers to comment specifically on that paragraph.
-The comments are tallied under the little bubble ("2" means there are two comments on this paragraph) and the comments can be read in a floating, scrolling window.
-Click here for an example of how it works.
+CommentPress places a comment bubble next to

 What results is a kind of digital marginalia, not merely from the author or a single reader, but as an interchange of ideas between the author and the readers.
 I have WordPress installed on a server; perhaps I'll post a few entries and see how it goes.